 - Add images to your tweets.
 According to studies, adding photos and videos to tweets provides an impressive boost in the number of retweets.
 And every retweet is what?
 An opportunity to start a conversation.

 - Use hashtags.
-Social media expert Dan Zarella says, “Tweets that contain one or more hashtags are 55% more likely to be retweeted than tweets that do not.”
+Social media expert Dan Zarella once said, “Tweets that contain one or more hashtags are 55% more likely to be retweeted than tweets that do not.”
 You can also watch for positive, timely, pertinent hashtags that are trending and join in.

 - More hashtags.
 Search hashtags, retweet tweets from the hashtag feed that might be of interest to your followers, and start a conversation with the original tweeter around the hashtag subject.